espitiachisol/cozydesk/README.md

 This project is a WebApp designed to simulate the experience of a desktop environment, with all functionalities developed around this core concept.

+> I am currently refactoring the project; this is the second version of CozyDesk.
+Some features have been completed in this version.
+For a complete set of features, please refer to the [original project](https://cozydesk-861ed.web.app/).

+## Test account

+- Account: test@gmail.com
+- Password: 123456

 ## Table of Contents

 - [Features](#features)